-Certificates of Deposits (CD) are time deposits that pay higher interest rates the longer the money is held on deposit.
+Certificates of Deposits (CDs) are time deposits that pay higher interest rates the longer the money is held on deposit.
+These are great if you need the money after a certain short-term time period.
 The money must remain on deposit for the entire length of the CD term or you will forfeit a portion of your interest earnings.
-At Chase bank, your one million dollars will earn 0.05% interest for a 12-month CD that will generate $500 of interest after one year.
-However, if you were able to keep your money locked up for 60 months, it would earn .085 percent interest, generating $850 in earnings after one year.

 Treasury Savings Bonds

-For a million-dollar deposit, the better option might be Treasury Inflation-Protected Securities (TIPS).
+There are also other options that you may want to consider depending on the markets such as Treasury Inflation-Protected Securities (TIPS).
 TIPS can be purchased up to $5 million in 5-, 10-, and 30-year maturities.
 They can be held to maturity or sold on the open market for current market value.
 TIPS pay a fixed interest rate which is adjusted each year for inflation.

 It is important to keep in mind that there are coupons that are paid on some bonds that trigger taxes along the way.
 Also, while it may be an insignificant amount of money, there are capital gains taxes that are assessed on savings and CDs.